gl-navi/Entry-Form/README.md

 POSSIBLE TODOS:
 1. All the forms have mostly identical code (~80%).
-Making one master file for the common code and making short "config" file for each form might be better practice.
+Making one master file for the common code and making short "config" file for each form might be a better practice.
-2. JSDelivr might be faster and more reliable
+2. Github Page is used to host the assets but JSDelivr might be faster and more reliable